Kicking Leaves in

 Kicking at the leaves,

-Just kicking at the leaves
+Just kicking at the leaves and not pretending

 to be doing anything else and